xrick/extremeText/README.md

 extremeText is an extension of fastText library for multi-label classification including extreme cases with hundreds of thousands and millions of labels.

-It adds new options for fastText supervised command:
+extremeText adds new options for fastText supervised command:

 ```
 $ ./fasttext supervised